Arachni/arachni/README.md

 For a full explanation of all available options you can consult the [User Guide](http://github.com/Zapotek/arachni/wiki/User-guide).

+#### Performing a comprehensive scan quickly

+Arachni comes with a preconfigured profile (_profiles/comprehensive.afp_) for a comprehensive audit.
+This profile loads all modules, audits links/forms/cookies and loads the HealthMap and Content-Types plugins.

+You can use it like so:
+    $ ./arachni.rb --load-profile=profiles/comprehensive.afp http://example.net

 #### Performing a full scan quickly

-Arachni comes with a preconfigured profile (_profiles/full.afp_) for a full audit.
-This profile loads all modules, audits links/forms/cookies/headers and loads the HealthMap and Content-Types plugins.
+The _full_ profile adds header auditing to the _comprehensive_ profile.

+_NOTICE: Auditing headers can increase scan time by an order of magnitude (depending on the website) and may be considered over-the-top in most scenarios._

 You can use it like so:
     $ ./arachni.rb --load-profile=profiles/full.afp http://example.net

 _You are encouraged to create your own profiles using the relevant options._